dart-archive/www.dartlang.org/src/site/_includes/language-tour/2-variables/index.markdown

-Here's an example of creating a variable and assigning a value to it.
+Here's an example of creating a variable and assigning a value to it:

 {% pretty_code dart 0 %}
 var name = 'Bob';